iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 If an experiment being pulled already exists in the local project, DVC won't overwrite it unless you supply `--force`.

-### Example: Pushing or pulling multiple experiments
+## Example: Sharing multiple experiments

 You can create a loop to upload or download all experiments like this: